 Gates may be guilty of many underhanded businesses tactics, but has yet to order mercenary troops to attack his own factory (as Carnegie did).
 As a philanthropist, he's poised to become the greatest giver in the history of the world [source: Gralla].
 The Bill and Melinda Gates Foundation has already invested tens of billions of dollars toward the eradication of disease and poverty in developing nations and eventually will give away all of Gates' wealth.
 How evil could that be?

-For more great lists, head to the links on the next page.
+For more great lists, head to the links below.

 - Colony, George F. "Bill Gates' Legacy: Constructive Monopolism."
 The Counterintuitive CEO.
 June 16, 2008 (July 15, 2009)http://blogs.forrester.com/colony/2008/06/bill-gates-lega.html

 - Enderle, Rob.
 "Microsoft: Hated Because It's Misunderstood."
 InternetWeek.
 September 3, 2003 (July 15, 2009)http://www.informationweek.com/news/showArticle.jhtml?articleID=14200393&pgno=1&queryText=&isPrev=

 - Ferguson, Tim.
 "Bill Gates' legacy: a modern day Henry Ford."
 Silicon.com.
 June 25, 2008 (July 15, 2009)http://news.zdnet.com/2100-3515_22-208193.html

 - Gralla, Preston.
 "Gates' historical legacy may focus more on philanthropy than Microsoft."
 Computer World.
 June 23, 2008 (July 15, 2009)http://www.computerworld.com/s/article/9101858/Gates_historical_legacy_may_focus_more_on_philanthropy_than_on_Microsoft?intsrc=hm_list